 Be sure to check out the Story Starters Teacher's Guide before getting started.

 Check out the Clifford Interactive Storybooks Teacher's Guide before getting started.

 Before getting started, be sure to check out the First Thanksgiving Teacher's Guide.

-Get the Culture & Change: Black History in America Teacher's Guide before getting started.
+Get the Culture and Change: Black History in America Teacher's Guide before getting started.

-With Weather Watch, students come face to face with extreme weather conditions, track daily weather patterns, build an operational weather station, before collecting and comparing data, and writing reports from the eye of the storm.
+With Weather Watch, students come face to face with extreme weather conditions, track daily weather patterns, and build an operational weather station, all before collecting and comparing data to write reports from the eye of the storm.

 Get started with the Weather Watch Teacher's Guide.